ember-learn/cli-guides/guides/advanced-use/pods.md

 ### Classic or Pods?
 <!-- Is this going to be confusing? -->
-Ember projects do not have to be either `classic` or `pods-based`, they can also be mixed projects.
+Ember projects do not have to be either `classic` or `pods-based`.
+They can also be mixed projects.
 As a default, if a file is not found on the pod structure, the Ember Resolver will look it up within the classic filesystem structure.

 If you start with a `classic` project, you can switch to the `pods-based` filesystem as your project grows without changing the existing `classic` filesystem.
 You can migrate the `classic` structure as time allows in the future.